On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs: Evaluating Robustness of Vision-Reasoning Models

 \subsection{Closed-Source Model Comparison}

-In this section, we extend our analysis to closed-source reasoning models—namely, o3, o4-mini~\citep{openai2025o3-o4-mini}, and Gemini-2.5-Pro~\citep{google2025gemini-thinking-updates}.
+In this section, we extend our analysis to closed-source reasoning models—namely, o3, o4-mini~\citep{openai2025o3-o4-mini}, Gemini-2.5-Pro~\citep{google2025gemini-thinking-updates}, and Gemini-3.1-Pro Preview~\citep{google2026gemini-3-1-pro}.
 For the Wrong-Think setting, unlike how we are able to directly control generation from an initial thinking string for the open models, these closed models cannot be procedurally constrained in the same manner.
 To approximate this setup, in the prompt we strongly insist that the models start thinking from the incorrect reasoning string.
 We find that this approach reliably induces the models to initiate their reasoning from the intended starting point.
-Further details, including the exact prompt templates, are provided in Appendix~\ref{app:closed_source_details}.
+Further details, including the exact prompt templates, are provided in Appendix~\ref{app:closed_source_details}.~\footnote{There were occasions where closed models would return \texttt{None}, the empty string, or refused to answer after post-processing.
+Thus for closed models, we report accuracy over generations which yielded an answer.}

 The evaluation of these closed models serves two purposes: (i) to assess whether they remain vulnerable to simple textual interventions, and (ii) to investigate whether such tests reveal systematic gaps between open- and closed-source multimodal reasoning models.